 Control and data plane

-When considering routing convergence with forwarding routing protocols, we must first highlight that a networking device is tasked with two planes of operation – the control plane and the data plane.
-The job of the data plane is to switch traffic across the router’s interfaces as fast as possible, i.e., the moving of the packets.
+When considering routing convergence with forwarding routing protocols, we must first highlight that a networking device is tasked with two planes of operation—the control plane and the data plane.
+The job of the data plane is to switch traffic across the router’s interfaces as fast as possible, i.e., move packets.
 The control plane has the more complex operation of putting together and creating the controls so the data plane can operate efficiently.
 How these two planes interact will affect network convergence time.

 The network’s control plane finds the best path for routing convergence from any source to any network destination.
 For quick convergence routing, it must react quickly and be dynamic to changes in the network, both of the LAN and for WAN.